kappapiana/anonymize/README.md

 # ODF and DOCX anonymizer

-This script `anonymize.sh` does one thing and hopefully it does it well.
+This script `anonymize.py` does one thing and hopefully it does it well.
 It allows changing the metadata to comment and track changes and hopefully also other metadata to a document.

-**UPDATE** now available in python (experimental)
+For those better used to `bash` script or not fancy with installing python, `anonymize.sh` is an old and not actively developed (probably broken) verision.

 ## Rationale